-Last Updated on August 25, 2021
+Last Updated on January 5, 2023

-Last Updated on August 25, 2021
+Last Updated on January 5, 2023

-For our rundown of things to do in North Carolina in August, we’ve got plenty of foodie fun, family-friendly festivals, and watery celebrations for you.
+This is a fun time to be in our state, whether you’re just traveling through or already living here.
+For our rundown of August events, we’ve got plenty of foodie fun, family-friendly festivals, and watery celebrations for you.

 And like we’ve done with other monthly roundups, these events are ordered by starting date and alphabetized by city.

-Things to Do in North Carolina in August
+Things to Do in North Carolina in August (1-10 Start)

 Admission is $10 per person each day and kids under 12 get in free.
 Proceeds will go to various local organizations in North Carolina’s High Country.

-NC Watermelon Festival, Murfreesboro (August 4-7)
+NC Watermelon Festival, Murfreesboro (August 3-6)

 Murfreesboro’s NC Watermelon Festival is one of the hottest things to do in North Carolina in August, and not just because of those summer temps.

-Fig Festival, Ocracoke (August 5-7)
+Fig Festival, Ocracoke (August 4-6)

-Robbins Farmers Day, Robbins (August 5-7)
+Robbins Farmers Day, Robbins (August 4-6)

 Robbins Farmers Day returns to Moore County, with local music, food, carnival rides, and more kid-friendly fun.
-The Farmers Day Parade on Saturday will bring tractors, well-dressed men, women, and children, and horses for all to see.
+The Farmers Day Parade on Saturday will bring tractors, well-dressed men, women, children, and horses for all to see.

-National Lighthouse Weekend, Bald Head Island (August 7-8)
+National Lighthouse Weekend, Bald Head Island (August 5)

 A rubber duck race, a scenic 5k/10k, and more will celebrate North Carolina’s oldest lighthouse in style.

-Denton Watermelon Festival, Denton (August 7)
+Denton Watermelon Festival, Denton (August 6)

-At this Davidson County event, there will be a variety of family-friendly fun, including a “Heaviest NC-Grown Watermelon Contest,” a Watermelon Pageant, and Cornhole Tournament.
+Denton’s Harrison Park will host the Denton Watermelon Festival.
+At this Davidson County event, there will be a variety of family-friendly fun, including a “Heaviest NC-Grown Watermelon Contest,” a Watermelon Pageant, and a cornhole tournament.

-Anniversary of the Battle at House in the Horseshoe, Sanford (August 7)
+Anniversary of the Battle at House in the Horseshoe, Sanford (August 6)

-7th Inning Stretch Festival, Shelby (August 7)
+7th Inning Stretch Festival, Shelby (August 6)

-OBX Pirate Festival, Nags Head (August 11-12)
+OBX Pirate Festival, Nags Head (August 10-11)

 A two-day “Scallywag School” (pre-registration required) and Living History Pirate Encampment headline the event at Nags Head’s Kitty Hawk Kites.

-Waldensian Festival, Valdese (August 13-14)
+Waldensian Festival, Valdese (August 13)

 The Waldensian Festival is one of the best things to do in North Carolina in August, but in case you can’t make this event, Valdese is a great spot in Burke County!

-Monster Truck Bash, Concord (August 14)
+Monster Truck Bash, Concord (August 20)

 The Circle K Monster Truck Bash returns to The Dirt Track at Charlotte for a night of high-flying 2,000-horsepower machines on the toughest outdoor course.
 Your ticket ($10 to $25) allows you to meet the drivers and get a close-up view of monster trucks.

-Big names such as Bigfoot, Stone Crusher, Hooked are a few of the many who will be at the pre-race pit party.
+Big names such as Bigfoot, Stone Crusher, and Hooked are a few of the many who will be at the pre-race pit party.

-Franklin Area Folk Festival, Franklin (August 21)
+Franklin Area Folk Festival, Franklin (August 20)

 At the annual Franklin Area Folk Festival, visitors can learn about Macon County’s history and heritage through demonstrations, music, and more.